Levintsky/topcoder/python/leetcode/BFS.md

 # BFS

+## BFS with Variation
+- **LC-1129**: Shortest Path with Alternating Colors
+	- Could be implemented very fast

 ## Array: Generate All...
-- Typical questions:
 - **LC-301**: Remove Invalid Parentheses
 	- BFS is much slower, but easier to implement

 ## Traversal
 - Typical questions: